Wealthify doesn't support your browser

 Comic books

 It doesn’t take an expert to realise that 248,600,000% is an impressive return on any investment.
-That’s what one canny comic book owner pocketed when they sold a first edition copy of Action Comics from 1938 (featuring the first ever appearance of Superman) for over £2.4m ($3.2m) on Ebay.
-Other comics to reach astronomic values include a 1939 copy of Detective #27 featuring the first appearance of ‘The Batman’ that fetched $1,075,500 (£808,185) and the first ever Marvel comic published in October 1939 that went for $350,000 (£262,000).
-All three comics originally retailed at 10 Cents.
+And that’s exactly what one lucky comic book owner pocketed in 2014 when they sold a first edition copy of Action Comics from 1938 (featuring the first ever appearance of Superman) for over £2.4m ($3.2m) on eBay.1

 Toy cars